Italy government aids bank despite 5-Star bailout rhetoric

 - 'They destroyed me': Wells Fargo's mistake forced her to sell her home

-- As a grocery chain is dismantled, investors recover their money while worker pensions are short millions

 Former Premier Matteo Renzi said “it took just 10 minutes in a late-night Cabinet meeting to disprove five years of lies and insults against us.”
+He said 5-Star leader Luigi Di Maio in particular — who as a lawmaker led the 5-Star charge against bank bailouts by the Democrats — should be “ashamed” while other Democratic lawmakers demanded an apology.

+Carige, which is based in the port city of Genoa, failed to win shareholder support to raise 400 million euros ($457 million) last month as part of a plan to steady the bank.
+Six small, regional banks have had to be rescued in recent years, with ordinary savers losing billions of euros.

+The bank, with some 5,000 employees and counting 1 million customers at its peak, launched a cleanup plan in March 2017 after posting losses for four straight quarters.
+But within months it found itself on the verge of bankruptcy.
+It was saved by a capital increase of 560 million euros.